 What is Clemente?

 Westminster College faculty and students from the Honors Program are excited to provide valuable guidance to underserved high school students at East High School about college through the Clemente Course in the Humanities, a new community partnership with East High and the University of Utah Honors College.

 The Clemente course is an interdisciplinary, elective humanities course for high school sophomores who hope to be the first in their families to attend college.
 A highly experiential, discussion-based course, Clemente brings college faculty to east high to teach philosophy, art history, literature and history.
 An honors English teacher from East High School teaches the critical writing section.
 The course is coordinated at East through the AVID (Advancement through Individual Determination) program.
 University neighborhood partners assists the effort through supporting the development of parent involvement.

 This spring, Westminster College film professor Sean Desilets, assisted by Honors Program student, Willy Palomo, will teach literature.
 History professor Gary Marquardt, assisted by Nicole Bedera, will teach history.

 The Clemente course has been made possible through contributions from all of its community partners and through a generous grant from alternative visions.

-For more information on the Clemente course, contact Lance Newman at email@example.com.
-To read a feature story on the Clemente's inaugural year, click here.
+For more information on the Clemente course, contact Lance Newman at email@example.com and read about the Clemente's impact in it's inaugural year.